 “Go Bosnia, Bosnia!”

 Allegedly, the entire group was beaten by these officers who struck them with their hands, feet, and sticks.
-After being forced to walk across the Croatian border with Bosnia, the group then proceeded to return back to Velika Kladusa on foot.
+After being forced to walk across the Croatian border with Bosnia, the group then proceeded to return to Velika Kladusa on foot.
 It took them 8 hours to walk approximately 30 km to Velika Kladusa from the pushback site.

 Days later, one of the respondents reflected on their frustration with the obstacle they have encountered in their request for safety in Europe: